kubernetes-hy/kubernetes-hy.github.io/data/part-3/2-deployment-pipeline.md

   run: docker build --tag "gcr.io/$PROJECT_ID/$IMAGE:$BRANCH-$GITHUB_SHA" .
 ```

-We use the project name (from the env _$IMAGE_) as the image name and the tag is formed by concatenating the branch name, that comes from the env that we defined and the GitHub commit sha that is taken from env *$GITHUB_SHA* that is automatically provided by the workflow.
+We use the project name (from the env _$IMAGE_) as the image name and the tag is formed by concatenating the branch name, that comes from the env that we defined and the GitHub commit sha that is taken from env *$GITHUB_SHA*, that is automatically provided by the workflow.

 Publish similarily: